Mean Field Models to Regulate Carbon Emissions in Electricity Production: Numerical Approach

 We assume that the average demand of electricity for each plant is around the capacity of the plants.
-According to EIA (\footnote{\url{https://www.eia.gov/electricity/annual/archive/pdf/epa_2018.pdf}}Table 4.3), the average daily capacity of a natural gas plant is around $2166.5$ MWh in 2018.
-Furthermore, the monthly seasonal component is found by using the monthly residential electricity consumption in 2018 given in \footnotemark[3]Table 7.6.
+According to EIA\footnote{\url{https://www.eia.gov/electricity/annual/archive/pdf/epa_2018.pdf}, (Table 4.3)}, the average daily capacity of a natural gas plant is around $2166.5$ MWh in 2018.
+Furthermore, the monthly seasonal component is found by using the monthly residential electricity consumption in 2018 data given by EIA\footnote{\url{https://www.eia.gov/totalenergy/data/monthly/pdf/sec7.pdf}, (Table 7.6)}.
 Therefore, $10$ day demand is taken sinusoidal to show the seasonality around $20,000$MWh.
-According to the data provided by EIA in \footnote{\url{https://www.eia.gov/electricity/annual/html/epa_08_04.html}}and \footnote{\url{https://www.eia.gov/dnav/ng/ng_pri_sum_a_EPG0_PEU_DMcf_a.htm}}nonrenewable energy has 40\% of its fuel cost as the operation and maintenance costs on top of the fuel cost in 2018 and the price of 1000 cu ft natural gas can be assumed \$5.
+According to the data provided by EIA\footnote{\url{https://www.eia.gov/electricity/annual/html/epa_08_04.html}, \\ \url{https://www.eia.gov/dnav/ng/ng_pri_sum_a_EPG0_PEU_DMcf_a.htm}} nonrenewable energy has 40\% of its fuel cost as the operation and maintenance costs on top of the fuel cost in 2018 and the price of 1000 cu ft natural gas can be assumed \$5.
 Therefore, we take $p_1=\$7$.
-Finally by using \footnote{\url{https://www.eia.gov/todayinenergy/detail.php?id=37912}}we see that the average price of wholesale electricity is around \$40 per MWh, therefore we take $\rho_0=40$.
+Finally by using the daaata given by EIA\footnote{\url{https://www.eia.gov/todayinenergy/detail.php?id=37912}}, we see that the average price of wholesale electricity is around \$40 per MWh, therefore we take $\rho_0=40$.